 - Ensure that the Username tab is filled (this is grabbed from the user info page due to the way that the app is configured), and that the user is allowed to sign in –

 10. With that, the OneLogin configuration is complete!
-Now open the Configure Tableau Server window, and fill in the highlighted fields (please note once again that there are no trailing slashes in the return URL or entity ID) –
+Now open the TSM window (https://server-name:8850), and navigate to Configuration -> User Identity & Access -> Authentication Method.
+Fill in the highlighted fields (please note once again that there are no trailing slashes in the return URL or entity ID) –

-11. Now start the Tableau Server and try to access the Tableau Server directly or from the OneLogin application portal.
+11. Now ‘Apply Pending Changes’ and restart the Tableau Server and try to access the Tableau Server directly or from the OneLogin application portal.
 If you try to access the Server directly, you should be redirected to OneLogin to authenticate first.